How to Turn on Class Tracking in QuickBooks 2012

 QuickBooks displays the Preferences dialog box.

-From this point forward, QuickBooks adds a Class drop-down list to the Windows dialog box that you use to record revenues and expenses (such as the Create Invoices window, the Write Checks window, the Enter Bills window).
+From this point forward, QuickBooks adds a Class drop-down list to the Windows dialog box that you use to record revenues and expenses (such as the Create Invoices window, the Write Checks window, the Enter Bills window, and so on).
 All you do is tag transactions as they fit into a particular class.